Dungeons & Dragons: Heroes

-Dungeons & Dragons: Heroes is a hack and slash video game with RPG elements.
-It was published by Atari Interactive and developed by the subsidiary's Hunt Valley development studio, exclusively for Xbox in 2003.
+Dungeons & Dragons: Heroes is a hack and slash video game with RPG elements, it was developed by Atari Interactive Hunt Valley Studio and published by Atari, Inc., exclusively for Xbox in 2003.
 It is set in the Dungeons & Dragons universe and is playable solo or with up to four players.
 Players take on the role of four reincarnated heroes brought back to life to fight their former nemesis, a wizard named Kaedin.

 Gameplay

 Up to four players can play, each of whom can control one of four characters: a dwarf cleric, an elf wizard, a halfling rogue, and a human fighter.
 Players can join and quit the game at any time.
 The characters can be a mixed group of varying levels, and when a character levels up, the player can delay the process of distributing new points and skills until after any current combat or action sequences complete.
 The game has four difficulty levels: easy, normal, hard, and nightmare, the latter of which can only be played after completing the game on the hard setting.
 The game also features a large variety of monsters from the Dungeons & Dragons Monster Manuals, including red dragons, yuan-tis, and fire giants.